-- Remaining students present 90-second baseline talks. - Read the four real-world business memos provided in this week's async content. - Read the "McGregor's LTD Department Store" HBS Case, available in the course pack.
-Be prepared to discuss the case in the live session. - Group Discussion Summary: McGregor's LTD. - Submit the McGregor writing assignment prior to the live session.
+- Remaining students present 90-second baseline talks. - Submit the McGregor writing assignment 48 hours prior to the live session. - Read the four real-world business memos provided in this week's async content. - Read the "McGregor's LTD Department Store" HBS Case, available in the course pack.
+Be prepared to discuss the case in the live session.